tindrew/100-days-of-code/log.md

 **Thoughts** I am a little frustrated that neither course went into depth on buiding websites without making them responsive without using any kind of media queries(minus what bootstrap uses).
 I'm beginning to wonder if I should just take their advice - forget learning to write websites completely from scratch and just use bootstrap.

+### Day 18: June 18, 2017
+**Today's Progress**: time: 2 hours
+Practiced my git skills.
+Adding files, commiting them.
+I haven't used git much up until now, so I wanted to make sure I'm comfortable with it.
+Practiced some html and css.

+**Thoughts** I am a little frustrated that neither course went into depth on buiding websites without making them responsive without using any kind of media queries(minus what bootstrap uses).
+I'm beginning to wonder if I should just take their advice - forget learning to write websites completely from scratch and just use bootstrap.

+### Day 18: June 18, 2017
+**Today's Progress**: time: 2 hours
+Practiced my git skills.
+Adding files, commiting them.
+I haven't used git much up until now, so I wanted to make sure I'm comfortable with it.
+Practiced some html and css.

+**Thoughts** I am a little frustrated that neither course went into depth on buiding websites without making them responsive without using any kind of media queries(minus what bootstrap uses).
+I'm beginning to wonder if I should just take their advice - forget learning to write websites completely from scratch and just use bootstrap.

+### Day 18: June 18, 2017
+**Today's Progress**: time: 2 hours
+Practiced my git skills.
+Adding files, commiting them.
+I haven't used git much up until now, so I wanted to make sure I'm comfortable with it.
+Practiced some html and css.

+**Thoughts** I am a little frustrated that neither course went into depth on buiding websites without making them responsive without using any kind of media queries(minus what bootstrap uses).
+I'm beginning to wonder if I should just take their advice - forget learning to write websites completely from scratch and just use bootstrap.

+### Day 18: June 18, 2017
+**Today's Progress**: time: 2 hours
+Practiced my git skills.
+Adding files, commiting them.
+I haven't used git much up until now, so I wanted to make sure I'm comfortable with it.
+Practiced some html and css.

+**Thoughts** I am a little frustrated that neither course went into depth on buiding websites without making them responsive without using any kind of media queries(minus what bootstrap uses).
+I'm beginning to wonder if I should just take their advice - forget learning to write websites completely from scratch and just use bootstrap.

+### Day 18: June 18, 2017
+**Today's Progress**: time: 2 hours
+Practiced my git skills.
+Adding files, commiting them.
+I haven't used git much up until now, so I wanted to make sure I'm comfortable with it.
+Practiced some html and css.

+**Thoughts** I am a little frustrated that neither course went into depth on buiding websites without making them responsive without using any kind of media queries(minus what bootstrap uses).
+I'm beginning to wonder if I should just take their advice - forget learning to write websites completely from scratch and just use bootstrap.

+### Day 18: June 18, 2017
+**Today's Progress**: time: 2 hours
+Practiced my git skills.
+Adding files, commiting them.
+I haven't used git much up until now, so I wanted to make sure I'm comfortable with it.
+Practiced some html and css.

+**Thoughts** I am a little frustrated that neither course went into depth on buiding websites without making them responsive without using any kind of media queries(minus what bootstrap uses).
+I'm beginning to wonder if I should just take their advice - forget learning to write websites completely from scratch and just use bootstrap.